-- Ensure the collaboration of student, teacher, administrator, and parent organizations, CVES safety personnel and other CVES personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, CVES personnel, volunteers, vendors, contractors, and visitors on CVES property and at CVES functions; - 2.
-Review and approve at least annually the CVES Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation;

-- 3. Lead by example by conducting Board meetings in a professional, respectful, and courteous manner; - 4.
-Maintain a professional atmosphere, appearance, and appropriate language for their professional position that does not detract from the educational environment;
+- 1. Ensure the collaboration of student, teacher, administrator, and parent organizations, CVES safety personnel and other CVES personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, CVES personnel, volunteers, vendors, contractors and visitors on CVES property and at CVES functions; - 2.
+Review and approve at least annually the CVES Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation; - 3.
+Lead by example by conducting Board meetings in a professional, respectful and courteous manner. - 4.
+Maintain a professional atmosphere and appearance and use language appropriate for their professional position that does not detract from the educational environment.